 Anythink York Street offers a monthly morning book club with a very different style: we choose a theme for the meeting, and you choose the book you want to read based on that theme.
 Each person discusses their choice.
 It’s a fun way to discover new authors and books while reading a title that speaks to you.
 Bring your pick and a morning beverage, and we’ll talk books.
-This month’s theme: books with a one-word title.
+This month’s theme: a book with a color in the title.
 Appropriate for adults.
 No registration required.

 Join independent coimc store I Want More Comics for tips and tricks on how to start and maintain a comic collection.
 There will also be time to discuss comics with other enthusiasts.
 Appropriate for adults and teens in grades 9 and up.
 Space is limited; registration is required.

 How does a toy go from idea, to design, to manufactured plaything?
 And how do toy artists work with media companies - like DC, Marvel, and Sanrio - to develop licensed toys that do justice to our favorite superheroes and videogame stars?
 Join Kidrobot’s talented artists to hear the story of how toys are made, from start to finish, and enjoy an interactive exhibit of their work.
 Best for all ages.

 Work with local expert Sally Gould to create custom cards using water color.
 Appropriate for teens and adults.
 Space and supplies are limited; registration required.
 Please visit our online calendar to register.

 Discover the art of soft cut linoleum block printing.
 Each maker will carve their own stamp and create a journal, cards and more.
 Appropriate for ages 10 and older.
 Space and supplies are limited; registration required.
 Please visit our online calendar to register.

 Learn what it’s like to be a comic artist in today’s industry and receive hands-on instructions on starting your own comic strip.
 Space and supplies are limited; registration required.
 Please visit our online calendar to register.